 Click on the Resistor name in the palette.
 Press CTRL + 1 to remove the palette.
 Drag the resistor to the source and rotate it until it is horizontal.
 When one of the resistor leads is just touching the top of the source, release the mouse button.
 If the Node Snap option is on, the resistor lead only needs to be near the source.
 The resistor lead will snap to the nearest node.
 Release the mouse button, and the Attribute dialog box will appear.
-MC7 suggests the name R1 which we'll accept.
+MC8 suggests the name R1 which we'll accept.
 Type "1K" for the VALUE attribute, and press ENTER.

-Use spacebar to toggle between the current mode and the Select mode Let's move the resistor attribute text.
+SPACEBAR toggles between the current mode and Select mode.
+Let's move the resistor attribute text.
 To move anything we must be in Select mode.
 To activate Select mode, click on the Select mode button in the upper left portion of the Tool bar, or simply press SPACEBAR.
 Drag the resistor name, R1, and its value 1K, until they are centered, respectively, above and below the resistor body.
 Attribute text can be moved relative to the part by simply dragging it to the desired position.
 The initial position of attribute text relative to the shape is determined in the Component library.
 After the part is placed, its text attributes (e.g. NAME and VALUE) can be moved as desired.
 Attribute visibility can also be toggled on and off from the Attribute dialog box.

-Figure 3-6 The circuit after moving the value attribute
+Figure 3-6 The circuit after moving the VALUE attribute

-Select a new part from the Component menu or User palette only if the part is different from the last one chosen.
-Select Analog Library / BJT / 2N0000- / 2N3903- / 2N4013 from the Component menu.
+Select Analog Library / BJT / General / 2N0000- / 2N3903- / 2N4013 from the Component menu.
 This selects the 2N4013, a pre-modeled bipolar NPN transistor.
 Drag the NPN so that its emitter points down and its base touches the right resistor lead.
-Click the mouse button.
-The Attribute dialog box does not appear since all of the parts in the Analog Library and Digital Library groups have their Assign Component Name to MODEL flag set.
+Click the mouse.
+The Attribute dialog box doesn't appear since all of the components in the Analog Library and Digital Library groups have their Assign Component Name to MODEL flag set.
 This sets the MODEL attribute to the component name.
 When you select the part name 2N4013, the model name is known to be the same, and its model parameters are readily available in the model libraries.
 Since the part name and model name are already known, the dialog box isn't needed and doesn't appear.
 It is easier to use a part from the Analog Library and Digital Library sections of the Component menu than from the Analog Primitives and Digital Primitives sections.
 You simply pick a part from the library and drop it into the schematic.
 No modeling decisions are required.
-Components chosen from the Analog Primitives and Digital Primitives portion of the library, like the Pulse Source, require a specific model name and parameter set, which may be selected from the libraries or entered by editing if desired.
+Parts chosen from the primitives portion of the library, like the Voltage Source, require a specific model name or parameter sets, which may be selected from the libraries or entered by editing if desired.